sorinbadea29/Form-Validator/README.md

 # Simple Form-Validator
-Small Project build with HTML, CSS and JS
+- Small Project build with HTML, CSS and JS
-- from Traversy Media
+- From Traversy Media